 Depending on weather, generally mist once every other morning.
 If leaves curl to indicate dryness, an optional thorough wetting for 5-10 minutes once every week or two may be needed.

 Mesic types require thorough saturation every 3-5 days.
 Xeric Tillandsias may be saturated with moisture every 7-10 days.
 Flip Tillandsias upside down after thorough misting (see Air requirements).
 Avoid dunking/soaking air plants as this can get water trapped in between leaf folds.
 Allow Tillandsias to dry within 4 hours after watering.

 Air circulation is necessary for rearing healthy air plants.
 Keep a window open around air plants if indoors.

 Bearing in mind that Tillandsias receive sustenance from constant moisture powered by air movement, these plants thrive from constant and fresh moving air.

 Mold results from Tillandsias kept wet or have had water sitting within the leaves for too long.

 Keeping air plants in soil actually encourages mold growth.
+(Exceptions apply: certain Tillandsia species will enjoy a light and quick-drying medium.)
 Tillandsias may be mounted on dry, non-porous surfaces.
 If mounted on porous surfaces, be sure to remove plant from surface before watering and replace plant on surface after completely drying.